rfc-st/humble/README.md

   -if INPUT_FILE                           Analyzes 'INPUT_FILE': curl's '--dump-header' file or HTTP Archive (HAR) file -l {es}                                  Defines the language for displaying analysis, errors and messages; if omitted, will be printed in English
-  -lic                                     Print the license for 'humble', along with permissions, limitations and conditions -o {all,csv,html,json,pdf,txt,xlsx,xml}  Export the analysis to the specified format; 'all' will export to all formats -of OUTPUT_FILE                          Exports analysis to 'OUTPUT_FILE'; if omitted the default filename of the parameter '-o' will be used
+  -lic                                     Print the license for 'humble', along with permissions, limitations and conditions -o {all,csv,html,json,pdf,txt,xlsx,xml}  Export the analysis to the specified formats (separated by spaces); 'all' will export to all formats
+  -of OUTPUT_FILE                          Exports analysis to 'OUTPUT_FILE'; if omitted the default filename of the parameter '-o' will be used
   -op OUTPUT_PATH                          Exports analysis to 'OUTPUT_PATH'; must be absolute.
 If omitted the PATH of 'humble.py' will be used
   -p PROXY                                 Use a proxy for the analysis.
 E.g., 'http://127.0.0.1:8080'.
 If no port is specified '8080' will be used